Financial Aid FAQ

 If an extreme hardship prevented you from completing a course, and you could not drop during the refund period, you may request to have tuition charges removed from your account.
 Fees, especially any non-refundable lab fees may not be refunded.
 A form for requesting a refund can be obtained from the Student Services office in The Dalles or Hood River.
 You will be asked to provide documentation of your circumstances to support your claim.
 Your petition, and all accompanying documentation, must be received by the filing deadline to be considered.
 Please see the form for more details.

 How do I request a tax return transcript from the IRS?

-If you have been asked to provide a copy of you and/or your parents’ Tax Return Transcript, you are able to use FAFSA on the Web to electronically view your tax information by using the Link to IRS feature found on the FAFSA website (preferred method).
-With just a few simple steps, the tax information can also be securely transferred into the FAFSA, or request a tax return transcript from the IRS.
+If you have been asked to provide a copy of your and/or your parents’ Tax Return Transcript, you can satisfy this requirement by using FAFSA on the Web to access the IRS Data Retrieval Tool.
+With just a few simple steps, your tax return information can be securely transferred into the FAFSA.
+Alternatively, you can request a tax return transcript from the IRS.

 Be sure to request a Tax Return Transcript.
 Do not request a Tax Account Transcript or Record of Account because they cannot be used for financial aid verification purposes.